-Non-Emergency Hospital Admissions - Care and treatment billed by a Hospital for non-Medical Emergency admissions on a Friday or a Saturday.
+Non-Emergency Hospital Admissions - Care and treatment billed by a Hospital for non-Medical Emergency admissions.
 This does not apply if surgery is performed within 24 hours of admission.

 Not Medically Necessary - Charges, which are determined not to be medically necessary.